eikeakanam/TFLBikeRides/README.md

 ### DURATION
 - An average ride lasted approximately 21mins with cyclists riding longer over the weekend on Saturday and Sunday respectively.
 - For months, the longest rides were recorded in December, June, August and July respectively.
 - There was no significant difference in terms of the average ride duration recorded across all four seasons.
-Cyclist rode slightly longer in the summer with an average duration of 22 mins, Spring (20.67mins), Autumn (18.9mins) and Winter (18.1mins) respectively.
+Cyclists rode slightly longer in the summer with an average duration of 22 mins, Spring (20.67mins), Autumn (18.9mins) and Winter (18.1mins) respectively.
 - In terms of hour of the day, the longest rides was surprisingly recorded few hours after midnight between 3am - 4am and 2am - 3am respectively.

 ![duration1](https://github.com/eikeakanam/TFLBikeRides/assets/75729930/f8043781-05c7-4cc9-85ae-9ddec0e17b48)